alex-rosta/armory/README.md

 # WoW Armory

-A web application that allows users to look up World of Warcraft character information using the Blizzard API. https://armory.rosta.dev
+A web application that allows users to look up World of Warcraft character and guild information using the Blizzard and Warcraftlogs API. https://armory.rosta.dev

 ## Helmchart